-Although US- born and fully bilingual, their family influence and that of their peers, keeps them connected with their Latino culture and Hispanic heritage.
+Although US- born Hispanics and fully bilingual and acculturated , their family influence and that of their peers, keeps them connected with their Latino culture and Hispanic heritage.
 Therefore,

-- culture are very important in the Latino community.
+- culture is very important in the Latino community.

-As a translator specializing in the Hispanic market, I accentuate these cultural differences within the translations and adapt the copy to them by using cross- cultural and localization techniques, and as a result conveying a message that is easily understood and responds to favorably.
+As a translator specializing in the Hispanic market, I adapt these cultural differences within the translations and tailor the copy to them by using cross- cultural and localization techniques, and as a result conveying a message that is easily understood and can respond to favorably.

-- As a result, brands that cater to this cultural difference in their advertising copy are more likely to have brand loyalty by the Hispanic consumer.
+- As a result, brands that cater to this cultural difference in their advertising copy are more likely to have brand loyalty and awareness by the Hispanic consumer.